Caring For And Wearing Your Jewelry

 - Be sure to let completely dry before storing in jewelry bags or boxes.

-For other metals: Some metals tend to turn if it comes in contact with water and it can't be cleaned :-(
+Other metals: Some metals tend to turn if it comes in contact with water and unfortunately can't be cleaned :-(

 But here are some tips we hope it helps: